haozhu233/lightgraph/docs/source/contributing.rst

 1. Update the API documentation
 2. Add examples to the examples page
-3. Update the tutorial if needed
+3. Update the vignettes if needed
 4. Ensure the documentation builds without errors

 Reporting Issues